 Fantastic video from The Young Grower showing how to plant potatoes in pots.
 Now that we are further into spring, chitting is not so important and so you can plant with less/no chitting.
 Remember geography plays a huge part in planting and so don’t think you are behind – potatoes can be planted all through April and into May.
 Follow this inspirational young grower for lots of tips ….and pics of his chooks!
 He is so right to grow varieties that you can’t easily buy in shops.

-Without a doubt, one of the best things to do with children in the Easter Holidays is planting vegetables and plants for them to grow.
+Without a doubt, one of the best things to do with children in the Spring time is planting vegetables and plants for them to grow.
 Children love to grow things!
 By creating their own space in your garden or allotment they will feel a sense of responsibility.

 This amazing picture is the winning entry for a container from the Applecross Potato ChampionChips 2020 that Amy from Potato House was asked to judge.
 However supermarket bags for life also featured.
 As long as the pot is at least 30cm deep with good drainage they will get a good crop.